Feibs/number/README.md

 ### `npm start`

 Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+Open [http://localhost:3000](http://localhost:3000) to view it locally in your browser.

+## Run Deployed Site

+Open [https://feibs.github.io/number/](https://feibs.github.io/number/) to view it in your browser.